Part 2. How to Manage Your Infrastructure as Code

 Provisioning tools typically let you use whatever deployment strategies are supported by the underlying infrastructure.
 For example, OpenTofu allows you to use instance refresh to do a zero-downtime, rolling deployment for groups of servers in AWS; you’ll try out an example of this in Part 3.

-Whereas most ad hoc scripts are procedural, where you specify step by step how to achieve some desired end state, most provisioning tools are declarative, where you specify the end state you want, and the provisioning tool automatically figures out how to get you from your current state to that desired end state.
-As a result, most provisioning tools are idempotent and can handle errors automatically.
-For example, you already saw in the CRUD discussion that you can re-run OpenTofu multiple times, and it will refresh its state, and come up with an execution plan to try to make the state of the world match the desired state in your code, handling changes in your code, changes in the outside world, and errors along the way.
+Whereas most ad hoc scripts are procedural, where you specify step-by-step how to achieve some desired end state, most provisioning tools are declarative, where you specify the end state you want, and the provisioning tool automatically figures out how to get you from your current state to that desired end state.
+As a result, most provisioning tools are idempotent by design.

 Consistency

-Most provisioning tools enforce a consistent, predictable structure to the code, including documentation, file layout, clearly named parameters, secrets management, and so on.
+Most provisioning tools enforce a consistent, predictable structure to the code, including documentation, file layout, clearly named parameters, and so on.

 Verbosity

-The declarative nature of provisioning tools and the custom DSLs they provide typically result in concise code, especially considering that code supports all CRUD operations, deployment strategies, scale, idempotency, and error handling out-of-the-box.
-The OpenTofu code for deploying an EC2 instance is about half the length of the Bash code, even though it does considerably more, and the more complex the infrastructure you’re managing, the larger this gap becomes.
+The declarative nature of provisioning tools and the custom DSLs they provide typically result in concise code, especially considering that code supports all CRUD operations, deployment strategies, scale, and idempotency out-of-the-box.
+The OpenTofu code for deploying an EC2 instance is about half the length of the Bash code, even though it does considerably more.

 Provisioning tools should be your go-to option for managing infrastructure.
 Moreover, many provisioning tools can be used to not only manage traditional infrastructure (e.g., servers), but many other aspects of software delivery as well.
 For example, you can use OpenTofu to manage your version control system (e.g., using the GitHub provider), metrics (e.g., using the Grafana provider), and your on-call rotation (e.g., using the PagerDuty provider), tying them all together with code.